 Reporting Coral Bleaching Data and Observations to NOAA Coral Reef Watch

-Since early 2023, mass coral bleaching has been confirmed in 67 countries and territories in the Atlantic, Pacific, and Indian Oceans.
-As of this writing, the most extreme accumulated heat stress (Degree Heating Weeks [DHW] ≥ 16°C-weeks; Bleaching Alert Level 4 or higher) is active at reef sites in the west-central equatorial Pacific.
+As of this writing (August 20, 2024), the most extreme accumulated heat stress (Degree Heating Weeks [DHW]≥16°C-weeks; Bleaching Alert Level 4 or higher) is active at reef sites in the west-central equatorial Atlantic Ocean.

-As NOAA and its partners work to document the extent and severity of mass bleaching on coral reefs around the world, the GCBE4 also provides an opportunity for NOAA CRW to compare field data of coral bleaching and mortality with its operational daily global 5km-resolution satellite coral bleaching heat stress data products, to help improve product performance, where possible, for our extensive and diverse user community worldwide.
+As NOAA and its partners work to document the extent and severity of mass bleaching on coral reefs around the world, the GCBE4 also provides an opportunity for NOAA CRW to compare field data of coral bleaching and mortality with its operational daily global 5km-resolution satellite coral bleaching heat stress data products, to help improve product performance, where possible, for all coral reef ecosystem stakeholders.
 To do this, we need your help!

 **To contribute coral bleaching data and observations (including reports of NO bleaching) to our ongoing effort, please do the following:**